twistresources/docker-mysql-phpmyadmin/README.md

     $ db/dbrun

 First time in this will download the Docker image, which takes a while, but it's much faster subsequently.
-Once it starts it tails the database log to the console.
-You can then access PhpMyAdmin from your browser, at
+You'll need to enter the default password ('admin') during this step.
+Once it starts you can access PhpMyAdmin from your browser, at

     http://192.168.59.103:49161/phpmyadmin.